uk visa enquiry

 • Not have left the UK for a continuous period of 180 days or more

 If you were previously granted indefinite leave to remain and you have been living out of the UK for more than two years, or have lost your documentation, you may be granted a Returning Resident visa.
 However, you must prove that it was under exceptional circumstances that led to you leaving the UK.
+You must show that you have strong ties to the UK.
 Find out more about Returning Residents.

 What is a Biometric Residence Permit?

 A Biometric Residence Permit falls under the same category as a No Time Limit Stamp.
-A Biometric Residence permit is the transfer of a visa from an old passport to a new one.
-However, if you have indefinite Leave to Remain then you should apply for a No Time Limit Stamp in order to transfer your visa onto your new passport.
+A Biometric Residence permit is the transfer of a visa from an old passport stamp to a card also known as BRP.
+However, if you have Indefinite Leave to Remain then you should apply for a No Time Limit Stamp in order to transfer your visa.
+From 31 December 2024 there will no longer be any BRP cards.

-How do EEAs Seek Permanent Residence in the UK?
+How do EEA Settled Status in the UK?

 Apply for UK Settlement if your Partner Dies